Is Kratom Legal in My State? The Complete 2026 Guide

 | Idaho | Legal | No state-level restrictions. |

 | Illinois | Legal | Legal for 18+.
-Banned in Jerseyville (local ordinance). |
+Banned in Jerseyville, Alton and Edwardsville (local ordinances). |

 | Indiana | Illegal | Banned since 2014.
 Synthetic mitragynine classified as controlled. |